kontent-ai/delivery-sdk-net/docs/customization-and-extensibility/structured-models/structured-models-rendering.md

 ## Introduction

 The [Rich text element](https://docs.kontent.ai/reference/delivery-api#section/Rich-text-element) can contain images, links to content items, content items, and components.
+The [Date and time element](https://kontent.ai/learn/reference/openapi/delivery-api/#section/Date-and-time-element) can contain display timezone.
 Your application needs to define how these objects are rendered.

-This information applies to Rich text model properties typed as `IRichTextContent`.
-In case you are using `string` data model, see [String-based rendering of linked items in Rich text](./string-based-linked-items-rendering.md).
-You can influence which approach to use by [applying](https://github.com/kontent-ai/model-generator-net#parameters) the `--structuredmodel true` parameter during model generation.
+This information applies to Rich text model properties typed as `IRichTextContent` and Date and time model properties typed as `IDateTimeContent`.
+For rich text model in a case you are using `string` data model, see [String-based rendering of linked items in Rich text](./string-based-linked-items-rendering.md).
+You can influence which approach to use by [applying](https://github.com/kontent-ai/model-generator-net#delivery-api-parameters) the `--structuredmodel "<structured-model>"` parameter during model generation.

 Resolving links to content items is covered in a [separate article](./resolving-item-links.md).